 Where are we going?

 The County Department of Human Resources (DHR) currently encourages County of San Diego employees to reduce the time and distance they drive alone to work by offering incentives such as transit pass reimbursement and preferential parking for employees who participate in a vanpool or carpool.
-The County also implements its Government Without Walls Program, which helps managers and employees consider different ways to provide services effectively and efficiently by changing where and when County employees work such as telecommuting and alternative work schedules.
-DHR is expanding its outreach efforts with new informational handouts to increase employee participation in alternative transportation and work schedules.
+The County also implements its Government Without Walls Program, which helps managers and employees consider different ways to provide services effectively and efficiently by changing where and when County employees work such as telecommuting.
+In response to the increase in telecommuting due to the COVID-19 Pandemic, the County developed a tracking system to monitor telecommuting metrics across departments in 2020.
+In addition, DHR is expanding its outreach efforts with new informational handouts to increase employee participation in alternative transportation and work schedules.

 How is this measured?